anish1436/CPPClassCreator/README.md

 for each of the classes header and cpp files with setters/getters, header files provided as input and other description blocks are added to all of the class files that are created

+fill in the Input.txt file in the same folder as the python scripts and invoke the CreateCPPClass.py script... the class files are created in the same folder